llvm/llvm-project/clang/docs/WarningSuppressionMappings.rst

 Afterwards in each section, users can have multiple entities that match source files based on the globs.
 These entities look like ``src:*/my/dir/*``.
-Users can also use ``emit`` category to exclude a subdirectory from suppression.
+Users can also use the ``emit`` category to exclude a subdirectory from suppression.
-Source files are matched against these globs either as paths relative to current working directory, or as absolute paths.
+Source files are matched against these globs either as paths relative to th current working directory, or as absolute paths.
 When a source file matches multiple globs, the longest one takes precendence.

 .. code-block:: bash